 - Having fibroids does not increase the likelihood of getting other forms of cancer in the uterus.

 - Fibroids among women typically grow during childbearing and reproductive ages, so typically between one’s teenage years to their late 40’s or even into their 50’s.

 How Large Can Fibroids Get?

 Uterine fibroid sizes can range from as large as a melon to as small as a coin.
-A single fibroid can vary from less than 1 inch in size or grow to 8 inches or larger.
+According to my.cleavelandclinic.org: Fibroids may grow as a single nodule or in clusters and may range in size from 1 mm to 20 cm in diameter.
 A very large fibroid can even cause the uterus to expand to the size equivalent to a pregnancy heading into the 3rd trimester.
 Fibroids can further develop as a cluster of many small fibroids or form as one large, dominant fibroid.

 Fibroid Size Comparisons

 Use the following guide as a reference point to generalize the size of fibroids from small, medium, and large.

 - Small (>1cm – 5cm)